 - Existing Child Custody Arrangements Still Stand

-Since courts are operating in a limited capacity due to COVID-19, the Ontario Superior Court released a statement outlining that pre-existing custody arrangements must be upheld during the pandemic.
+Stewart Esten is operating at full capacity to serve our clients, however, there are some changes to court operations during the pandemic.
+The Ontario Superior Court released a statement outlining that pre-existing custody arrangements must be upheld during the pandemic.
 This may mean making alternate arrangements to transportation, exchange locations or supervision of children to ensure social distancing practices are followed.